 “For us, the Olympics are a disaster,” Misako Ichimura, a spokeswoman for the anti-Olympic group, said on Tuesday.
-She said the billions spent on the Olympics should be used instead in to rebuild Fukushima, which was devastated a 2011 earthquake, tsunami and the meltdown of three nuclear reactors.”
+She said the billions spent on the Olympics should be used instead in to rebuild Fukushima, which was devastated by a 2011 earthquake, tsunami and the meltdown of three nuclear reactors.”

 A few days ago, Tokyo governor Yuriko Koike was asked to justify spending billions on the Olympics, and she said: “I’d like the legacy of the 2020 Games to be something more intangible, a new way of thinking for people and for society,” she said.
 Koike described the Paralympics, which open Aug.
 25, 2020, as a “springboard” to make the city more accessible to people with disabilities.”

-CHALLENGES Organizers have been under pressure to cut costs, and they say they have cut billions using existing venues.
+CHALLENGES Organizers have been under pressure to cut costs, and they say they have cut billions by using existing venues.
 Tokyo is building eight new venues, but using 35 “temporary” or older venues.

-A futuristic design for the new stadium the-late British architect Zaha Hadid was abandoned when costs soared to $2 billion.
+A futuristic design for the new stadium by the-late British architect Zaha Hadid was abandoned when costs soared to $2 billion.
 Japanese architect Kengo Kuma was then chosen with a design focused on wood lattice and greenery.

 Indeed, Tokyo 2020 has had its fair share of challenges and scandals, which include redesigning their logo when the original draft faced charges of plagiarism, and the resignation of Tsunekazu Takeda, the head of the Japanese Olympic Committee, when he was implicated in a vote-buying scheme to land the games.